J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 For the models, I first wrote the encoder.
 This is a pretrained [VGG19 model](https://arxiv.org/pdf/1409.1556.pdf), with everything after the first ReLU of dimension 512 deleted.

 I actually spent weeks trying and failing to get the whole system working because I figured I could use a VGG19 encoder that does not have batch-normalization layers.
-This ended up being the one thing I had to check the original AdaIn repo for.
+This was the one thing I had to check the original AdaIn repo for.
 I think unnormalized VGG19 fails because without the normalization, it's too hard for the decoder to match feature statistics.

 Below I've included a diagram of the architecture.
 The first gray block represents the 256x256 RGB input image, the last gray block represents the final encoding, and each blue-red arrow represents a convolutional layer.
 I've omitted activation, batchnorm, and pooling layers in the diagram.